glad94/FoT_Challenge/README.md

 Extremely messy actual notebook that I used for producing outputs that may contain occasional insults to Liverpool here and there due to coding
 frustration: **explore_poo.ipynb**

+Repository was originally cloned from https://github.com/Friends-of-Tracking-Data-FoTD/Last-Row with additions from https://github.com/Friends-of-Tracking-Data-FoTD/SoccermaticsForPython and https://github.com/Friends-of-Tracking-Data-FoTD/LaurieOnTracking.